Goodwill Auctions: 11 Must-Know Rules Before You Bid

 Auction Rules Standing Between You and a Total Bidding Disaster

-Welcome to the click-happy chaos of Goodwill auctions—where the finds are fire, the competition is real, and the fine print?
-Fierce.
+Welcome to the never-ending chaos of Goodwill Auctions—where the competition is real, the finds are fire, and the fine print is just about as unpredictable as your last relationship.

-To save you from rookie mistakes (and accidental cross-country pickups), I’ve rounded up the 11 essential rules every bidder should know before clicking that oh-so-tempting “place bid” button.
+Anyway, I’ve rounded up the 11 essential rules you’ll need to know before clicking that oh-so-tempting “place bid” button.

 Don’t blink: Some listings last 7 days, others just 3.
 Always check the clock before you completely forget and totally miss out!